 A trans-oesophageal echocardiogram (TOE - also called an echo) is a procedure to look at your heart chambers and valves using a flexible telescope placed down your oesophagus (gullet).
 The telescope has an ultrasound scanner attached to it so your heart specialist can get close-up views of your heart.

 What are the benefits of a TOE?

 A TOE is usually used to help assess a problem with one of your heart valves and can show if it is possible to repair or replace that valve.

 A TOE is also used to help guide the heart specialist during procedures to close holes between heart chambers or insert devices.

 If you need a controlled electric shock to treat an abnormal heart rhythm (cardioversion), a TOE is sometimes used first to check if you have a blood clot in any of your heart chambers.

 A trans-thoracic echocardiogram also uses ultrasound to give pictures of your heart.

 A TOE usually takes 15 to 20 minutes.
 If appropriate, your heart specialist may offer you a sedative to help you to relax.

-Your heart specialist will place a flexible telescope into the back of your throat, into your oesophagus and down to behind your heart.
-They will use the scanner to take ultrasound images of your heart chambers and valves.
+Your heart specialist will place a flexible telescope (endoscope) into the back of your throat.
+Your heart specialist will use the scanner to take ultrasound images of your heart chambers and valves.